SCIENCES AND

 METALLURGY — study of alloying and treating metals

-— study of principles of nature and
+METAPHYSICS — study of principles of nature and thought

-METEOROLOGY — study of
+METEOROLOGY study of weather

-of versification
+METRICSstudy of versification

 METROLOGY — science of weights and measures